hemrikbalazs/Compify/README.md

 Create a copy of this template, and open it with VScode or the IDE of your choice.

+.gitkeep files were created and added to the empty folders to retain the directory structure of the project.
+Run the following bash script in the root folder of your project to delete all the .gitkeep files, as they are no longer necessary:

+  find . -name ".gitkeep" -type f -delete

 Develop the static structure of your pages in the root folder.
 This template already includes a tailwind.config.js file and an index.html file.
 The use of tailwind is encouraged to style your pages and components.
 Tailwind is already linked to index.html as a CDN.